Law Enforcement Officer Position

 Automatic

-Reckless or Negligent Driving 1st degree in the last three (3)years
+• As an adult, conviction of Reckless or Negligent Driving 1st degree in the last two (2) years.

-Driving While License
+• Conviction of Driving While License Suspended/Revoked.

 Drug Usage